blackma9ick/udisks-sdbus-cpp/README.md

 Minimum Meson version required: `0.63.0`

+You must install [sdbus-cpp](https://github.com/Kistler-Group/sdbus-cpp) first;
+it provides the required `sdbus-c++-xml2cpp` program.

-Make sure the project version matches the `udisks2` Meson dependency: this determines which UDisks version the bindings will match.
+Afterwards, make sure the project version matches the `udisks2` Meson
+dependency: this determines which UDisks version the bindings will match.
+Otherwise you can go to the [UDisks upstream repository] and get it from there.

 At the setup phase, you must define the `udisks_dbus_interface` Meson option: this is the UDisks D-Bus interface description file that the project will